 Filming with Drones

-Drones and other Unmanned Aerial Vehicles (UAV) cannot take off or land on council land without permission from Trafford Council.
+Drones and other Unmanned Aerial Vehicles (UAV) cannot take off or land on Council land without our permission.

-Permission will generally only be granted, where usage of a drone aids risk reduction in the work place such as working at height, land and building survey work and or undertaking a professional service such as at festivals and events or if the filming can be supported in line with the Council’s film friendly policy.
+Permission will generally only be granted where usage of a drone aids risk reduction in the workplace such as working at height, land and building survey work and or undertaking a professional service such as at festivals and events, or if the filming can be supported in line with our film friendly policy.

 Airports and airfield drone restriction zones

-Sites in Trafford in Council ownership within the restriction zone include but are not limited to:
+Sites in Trafford that are within the restriction zone include (but are not limited to):

-The Council will generally not grant permission to private individuals to take off or land their drone on Council land and recommend you review the drone guidance on the Government’s website: https://www.gov.uk/government/news/drones-are-you-flying-yours-safely-and-legally.
 You should ensure any images you obtain using your drone do not break privacy laws and you must not fly your drone within 50m of a person, vehicle or building not under your control.
-We would draw your attention in particular to the following paragraph:

 If you are a commercial operator and would like permission for a drone to take off or land on our property or the public highway for filming purposes you will need to complete a filming application.